 Dr. Montessori said, "Play is the work of the child."
 And in a Montessori classroom our play is reality-based.
 Children can prepare real food, not cook in a pretend kitchen.
-Children use brooms to sweep, and there are multiple water-based activities such as window washing.
-Our language and mathematics activities are presented as games.
+Children use brooms to sweep, and there are multiple water-based activities such as window washing, handwashing, dishwashing, etc. Our language and mathematics activities are presented as games.